informalsystems/hermes/guide/src/config.md

 # Configuration

-In order to run the relayer, you will need to have a configuration file.
+In order to run `Hermes`, you will need to have a configuration file.

 The format supported for the configuration file is [TOML](https://toml.io/en/)